 Although you can cut corners with ready-made pastry, I do strongly recommend you make the one in the recipe.
-It’s deliciously short and buttery and although it’s very crumbly it makes a big difference to the finished pie.
+It’s deliciously short and buttery and makes a big difference to the finished pie.

 700g mixed game, to include some venison (or beef)

 2 tbsp plain flour